ajleeson/research_blog/_posts/2022-10-22-traps-climatology.md

 Brightwater is an interesting case because this WWTP did not exist prior to 2011.
 Ecology's timeseries thus lists zero flow prior to 2011.
 I padded all of these zero values with nans and calculated means ignoring nans.
 This way, zero values will not bias the climatology values downwards.

 This climatology file works for Brightwater after the year 2011.
 However, it **only** makes sense to use Brightwater climatology after 2011.
 I will later need to implement a check for when each WWTP came online, and then decide whether or not to add the WWTP to LiveOcean for a given year.
+I'll need to implement the reverse check for WWTPs that may have shut down after a certain year.

 Another similar issue is how to handle WWTPs that may have upgraded their treatment process.
 Right now, the climatology generation is blindly averaging values from both before and after the upgrade.
 What I should do instead is create two different climatologies for before and after the upgrade.